 They are not part of the quota nor represent ant specific country

-These players will have no more than 2 seats collectively in the subgroup and should do their best to present common views during the meeting.
+These players will have no more than 2 seats collectively in the subgroup.

 Working Method

-The sub group will decide its own working method.
+The sub group will decide its own working method starting with the Message Usage Guide (MUG) Document available from SWIFT if any.

 It is anticipated that at least one physical meeting will take place per year synchronized or not with the Global SMPG meetings.
 It may require a separate meeting if the membership overlaps too much with the main CA working Group.